apioo/fusio/README.md

 # Development

 In Fusio an action contains the business logic of your API.
 It i.e. inserts data to a database or returns specific data for an endpoint.
-Fusio contains already example Todo actions please take a look at the `src/` folder.
+Fusio contains already example Todo actions, please take a look at the `src/` folder.
 To give you a first impression the following action shows how to insert a todo entry:

 ```php